Things Schools Should Actually Teach | The Hidden Dangers of the Internet You Didn’t Know About

 What’s happening?

-• Dark Web – A hidden network only accessible via Tor (used for anonymity, but also illegal activity).
+- Dark Web: A hidden network only accessible via Tor.
+It is used for anonymity, but the anonymity also attracts illegal activity.

-• Not all of the dark web is bad—whistleblowers and journalists use it for privacy.
+- Not all of the dark web is bad.
+Whistleblowers and journalists use it for privacy and personal safety.

 How to Stay Safe: